vitaly-t/iter-ops-extras/README.md

 ---

+To use these, create a folder in your project, and copy over either select operators or the entire [./src](./src) content (it has [index.ts](./src/index.ts) with complete exports).

 Some of these operators may eventually land in the main [iter-ops] library.
 Use [Discussions], if you want to propose and vote on such additions.

-In the meantime, if you want to use these, the simplest is to create `extras` folder in your project, and copy over either select operators or the entire [./src](./src) content (it has [index.ts](./src/index.ts) with complete exports).

 See also [Custom Operators](https://github.com/vitaly-t/iter-ops/wiki/Custom-Operators) - explains API for custom operators.